 - Drivers must record every transaction via a delivery request receipt that includes both the business’s and customers’ information.

-Cannabis businesses that fail to comply with all applicable legislation and regulations face consequences from warnings and citations to license suspensions and revocations—and in extreme cases, criminal charges.
-Because the stakes are so high, it’s important to avoid working alone and assuming your business can take on compliance issues without expert guidance.
+Cannabis businesses that fail to comply with all applicable legislation and regulations face consequences from warnings and citations to license suspensions and revocations—and in some extreme cases, criminal charges.
+Because the stakes are so high, it’s important to avoid working alone and assuming your business can take on compliance issues without any expert guidance.
 Vet potential partners carefully and ally with those who can help keep your business out of trouble and on the path to success.

 Jim Valenzuela is founder and CEO at OROleafhr, which provides tailored human-resources services and payroll solutions designed specifically for the cannabis industry.
 The company also addresses retirement programs, workers compensation, HR technology, and benefits.
 Valenzuela has been an HR professional since 2008 and was introduced to the cannabis industry in 2014.